Khepera mobile robot: Expandability

 Khepera's modular design allows stacking of extension turrets on top of the main body, connecting via parallel and serial busses.
 Turrets developed include gripper modules, linear CCD camera turrets, wireless communication packs, prototyping boards, and advanced sensor modules with dedicated microcontrollers.

 Successors and versions

 Khepera II

 Released in 1998, Khepera II retained the original form factor but upgraded to a 25 MHz Motorola 68331 CPU, 512 KB RAM, 512 KB Flash, and NiMH batteries for up to 1 hour of operation.
 Backward compatibility ensured continued use of Khepera I turrets and accessories.

 Khepera III

+A simulation model of the Khepera III robot with gripper in Webots.

 Launched in 2005, Khepera III expanded to a 120 mm diameter chassis to incorporate additional sensors, including nine perimeter IR sensors, two ground-facing IR sensors, and five ultrasonic rangefinders (up to 4 m range).
 It introduced a modular embedded Linux module (KoreBot) based on an Intel XScale PXA-255 at 400 MHz, providing Wi-Fi and Bluetooth connectivity, hot-swappable Li-ion batteries, and advanced onboard processing for SLAM and swarm robotics research.